mendix/docs/content/en/docs/appstore/partner-solutions/ats/ht/v2/ht-two-connect-stories-to-testcases.md

 {{< figure src="/attachments/appstore/partner-solutions/ats/ht/v2/ht-two-connect-stories-to-testcases/mendix-api-key-dialog.png" class="no-border" >}}

 1. To integrate with Mendix stories, set **Use Epics ?** to **No**.
-2. To retrieve your Mendix API key, open the app in Developer Portal and click [API Keys](/developerportal/collaborate/general-settings/#general-settings-api-keys).
+2. To retrieve your Mendix API key, open the app in Mendix Portal and click [API Keys](/developerportal/collaborate/general-settings/#general-settings-api-keys).
 3. Click **Create API Key**.
 4. Enter a name in the **API key name** field and click **Generate API Key**.
 5. Copy the API key and paste it into the **Mendix API Key** field in ATS.